 In the mildest cases of herniated discs, over the counter pain medications such as acetaminophen and ibuprofen are often the only drugs prescribed, along with the advice to abstain from certain body movements.

 Vejthani Hospital has doctors and surgeons experienced in providing an entire range of effective treatments for herniated discs, from conservative to surgical.
-If you’re experiencing back pain, call and make an appointment with an orthopedist at Vejthani Hospital.
+If you’re experiencing back pain, call us and make an appointment with an orthopedist at Vejthani Hospital.